Functor homology over an additive category: Polynomial homology over

 Most often we will omit $\gamma^*$ from the notations, and simply denote by $F$ the underlying ordinary functor of a strict polynomial functor $F$.

 \begin{rk} The underlying ordinary functor of a strict polynomial functor of bounded degree $F$ is always polynomial in the sense of Eilenberg and Mac Lane, used in section \ref{sec-AP}.
-Thus $F$ has a weight $\stdeg(F)$ and a degree $\deg F$.
-We have $\stdeg(F)\le \deg F$, but the inequality may be strict.
-For example $\stdeg(I^{(r)})=p^r$ and $\deg I^{(r)}=1$.
-More detailed relations between these two notions of degree can be found in \cite{TouzeFund}.
-The discrepancy between these two notions is our reason for using the term `weight' instead of the term `degree' used in \cite{FS}. \end{rk}
+Thus $F$ has a degree $\stdeg F$ and an Eilenberg-Mac Lane degree $\deg_\EML F$.
+We have $\stdeg F\ge \deg_\EML F$, but the inequality may be strict.
+For example $\stdeg I^{(r)}=p^r$ and $\deg_\EML I^{(r)}=1$.
+More detailed relations between these two notions of degree can be found in \cite{TouzeFund}. \end{rk}

 Similarly there is a category $\Mdd\Gamma\Proj_k$ of contravariant strict polynomial functors of bounded degree and we have a similar decompositions (with finitely many nonzero terms in the direct sum)